Overview of the History of North Carolina Nursing Education

 Area Health Education Centers were created in North Carolina in the early 1970s across our state, to provide educational opportunities (continuing education as well as degree and certificate programs) for nurses and other health care professionals.
 They remain vital to maintaing and upgrading the quality of health care delivered across North Carolina.

-1929 list of hospitals with nurse training programs classified by the average daily patient census.
+- 1929 list of hospitals with nurse training programs classified by the average daily patient census (PDF copy).

-- 1931 list of hospitals with nurse training programs.
+- 1931 list of hospitals with nurse training programs (PDF copy).

 - 1925, Feb 12.
 Only One of Its Kind In State, Sanatorium Nurses Training School Gives Splendid Two-Year Course.
 The Albemarle Press, p.6.
 Albemarle, North Carolina.